 Native Women's Equal Pay Day

-Data from the National Women’s Law Center shows that Native American women, who are typically paid 60 cents for every dollar paid to White, non-Hispanic men, have never been compensated for the full value of their labor the American workforce.
+Data from the National Women’s Law Center shows that Native American women’s wages have dropped to just 51 cents for every dollar paid to White, non-Hispanic men.

 Equal Pay for Native American Women

 According to Equal Pay Today, based on 2021 earnings data, Native Women working full time year-round and part time earn approximately 51 cents on the dollar of White, non-Hispanic men.
 For Native women working full time, year-round they only earn 57 cents.
 Native Women’s Equal Pay Day is the day we raise awareness Native women must work into the new year to make what white men made at the end of last year.
 Native Women’s Equal Pay Day is recognized in November, because November is National Native American Heritage month, though the rate of pay would be in December.

 “Native American women are on the front lines of the COVID-19 crisis; nearly three in ten Native American women (29%) work in a front-line job.
 As a result, they are disproportionately affected by the pandemic’s health and economic impacts.
 Native American women are overrepresented in many of the occupations feeling the brunt of COVID-related job loss.
 Lost earnings due to the gender wage gap are exacerbating the effects of COVID-19 for Native American women — and for the families who depend on their income—leaving them without a financial cushion to weather this crisis.” – National Women’s Law Center